cgsdesign/social-network-api/README.md

 ## Description

 For this project I worked in MongoDB, Express and Mongoose to create the backend for a social networking site.
+This NoSQL database was created to handle large amounts of data with various points of intersection.

-* User routes include: Get, GetAll, Post, Put and Delete, and add and delete friends of users
+* User routes include: Get, GetAll, Post, Put and Delete, and Post and Delete friends of users

-* Thought routes include: Get, GetAll, Post, Put and Delete, and ade and delete reactions
+* Thought routes include: Get, GetAll, Post, Put and Delete, and Post and Delete reactions to thoughts

 ## Installation
 Download files from [this github repo](https://github.com/cgsdesign/E-CommerceBackEnd).
 Follow instructional videos to start.
 Make sure Mongo is running and to install both express and mongoose.